Install kind on Oracle Linux

 sudo systemctl daemon-reload

-Enable Access to Iptables for Containers
+Allow Container Access to Iptables

 1. Configure the iptables modules to load on system boot.